Emergency Lighting Guide: Ensuring Safety During Power Outages

 • Monthly short-duration tests to check functionality.

-• Annual full-duration tests simulating complete power outages.
+• Annual full-duration tests simulate complete power outages.

 Maintain clear records of all tests and maintenance activities.